mpanko/denisasvach/content/projects/silent-stage.md

       *Silent Stage* was part of the Mismas music festival in Bojkovice, Czech Republic in 2017
   - type: text
     content: |-

-      Created by Denisa Svachova, Michal Mitro and Julie Lupacova
+      created by Denisa Svachova, Michal Mitro and Julie Lupacova

       [Listen on Soundcloud](https://on.soundcloud.com/dMEz6JzcGzRGRWJn7)
   - type: image